 Mudguards – There’s no need to worry about your wheels spraying you with water or mud when you have mudguards.
 They make all the difference.

 Puncture repair kit – It’s unlikely you’ll get a puncture but it’s always worth having a repair kit just in case.

 5. Stay Motivated

 Sign up to Love to Ride, a social media cycling app where you’ll have the chance to win some fantastic prizes just for logging your miles and inspiring and encouraging others.
 You can even win prizes for your workplace.
 As the weeks pass, you’ll earn badges, high fives from other riders and you’ll soon see the miles ridden and calories burnt mound up.
-Get ready to take part in the next event #cycleseptember where you can win prizes for the whole of September.

 6. Get support from your employer